steadybit/docs-public/content/install-configure/60-teams-and-users/10-teams.md

 ---
 title: "Teams"
 ---
 Teams are the grouping element for multiple users.
-Each team consists of multiple users and owns separate permissions for areas and attacks, allowing fine grained access control for your experiments.
+Each team consists of multiple users and owns separate permissions for environments and attacks, allowing fine grained access control for your experiments.
 Creating teams is possible only with the `admin` permission.
 Within teams there can be owners who manage the team and its members.

 ## Default Team: Admin
 Per default one team is created called Admin (key: ADM).
-It contains only the first user of steadybit and has access to the [Global-area](../50-set-up-areas).
+It contains only the first user of steadybit and has access to the [Global-environment](../50-set-up-environments).

 ## Creating Teams
 In the create dialog you should first enter a **name** for the Team.